Louis Vuitton 200 Trunks Exhibit at the Barney's Reimagined Building

 Freds x Louis; LV 200 at Barney's Reimagined Building until December 31, 2022

-After your artistic experience, try small bites at Freds x Louis, on the 9th floor, as your last LV 200 experience.
-The iconic Freds Cafe (named after the owner Barney’s son) is only around until December 31.
+After your artistic experience, try small bites at Freds x Louis on the 9th floor, as your last LV 200 experience.
+The iconic Freds Cafe (named after the owner Barney’s son) is only open until December 31.

 Freds x Louis on the 9th floor in Barney's for Louis 200

-Once the show closes, Sotheby’s plans to auction the products on display, with proceeds going to nonprofits across the globe.
+Once the show closes, Sotheby’s plans to auction the products on display, with proceeds going to nonprofits worldwide.

 LV 200 Exhibit at Barney's Reimagined Building